tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

         - **Data volume capacity:** Select the data volume capacity.
 All assets in your lab are stored on this volume.
 It is recommended to use the default volume size or larger.

     - **Azure Bastion Developer**
         - Select **Enable** if you want to use Azure Bastion to access your lab host VM.
 Bastion Developer is a free, lightweight offering of the Azure Bastion service.
 It is ideal for Dev/Test users who want to securely connect to VMs.
-It is recommended to select **Enable** even if you plan to connect your lab host via any Remote Desktop clients because there is no tradeoff.
+It is recommended to select **Enable** even if you plan to connect to your lab host via any Remote Desktop client because there is no tradeoff.

     - **Apps**
         - **Visual Studio Code:** Select this if you want to install Visual Studio Code on your Azure Local lab host VM.